 WILL MY BROWS LOOK SCABBY AFTERWARDS?

 No!
 I get asked this the most.
-There may be some redness after the treatment, which will subside over the next 24 hours.
-You certainly do not need to hide away or isolate.
+There may be some redness after the treatment, which will subside over the next 24 hours however you certainly do not need to hide away or isolate.
 The brows will look their darkest and strongest in the first 48 hours.
 After a few days the skin will start to flake away (technically a scab has formed) taking some of the pigment with it.
 This is the stage where the brows may look patchy and is best not to arrange any special events for these few days.

 IS PERMANENT MAKE UP SUITABLE FOR ME?